sarahforzley/universal-docs/api/event-hubs.md

 Event Hubs require a [license](../licensing.md).&#x20;
 {% endhint %}

-Event Hubs provide the ability to connect client to the PowerShell Universal server.
-Once connected, the PowerShell Universal server can send messages to the connected clients and they will run a local PowerShell script block.
+Event Hubs let you connect the client to the PowerShell Universal server.
+Once connected, the PowerShell Universal server can send messages to the connected clients so that they run a local PowerShell script block.

 ## Creating an Event Hub